-CNN interviews Notisha Massaquoi on ‘wedge’ issues and Canadian conservatismCategories: Faculty in the News, Notisha Massaquoi
+CNN interviews Notisha Massaquoi on ‘wedge’ issues and Canadian conservatismCategories: Faculty, Notisha Massaquoi

 Notisha Massaquoi, an assistant professor at U of T Scarborough’s Department of Health and Society, with a graduate appointment at FIFSW, was interviewed by CNN about the US-style political polarization that some fear is rising in Canada.

 As much as candidates have tried to engage meaningfully on issues, a ripple of polarization among voters — one that seems to mirror the US experience — is emerging, especially on cultural or so-called “wedge” issues like abortion rights, gun control and climate change.